 Calligraphy for Beginners – Uncial Script

 Uncial scripts were written from the 4th to the 8th century and even into the 12th century.
-There are many delightful examples and versions, and the Lindisfarne Gospels and the St Chad’s Gospels are among them.
-We will analyse and modernise them for today.
+There are many delightful examples and versions including the Lindisfarne and St Chad’s Gospels.

-During the day we will study the basic shapes and rules of the letterform to understand the formation of the various Uncial and Celtic scripts.
-Then, by applying alternative heights, weights and widths to the letters and using different pen nib sizes we will modernise them for the 21st century and produce a piece of well written text.
-We may italicise them by making them slope and become more cursive and fluid.
-Finally they can be enhanced further by adding colour or using a coloured background.
+During the session, you will study the basic shapes and rules of the letterform to understand the formation of various Uncial and Celtic scripts.
+Then, by applying alternative heights, weights and widths to the letters, and using different pen nib sizes, we will modernise them for the 21st century to produce a piece of written text.
+We will experiment with italicising by making them slope and become more cursive and fluid and look at how to enhance them by adding colour or a coloured background.

 The tutor will supply: